zzo/JUTE/v8/README.md

   $(LCOV_GENHTML) -o $(OUTPUT_DIR)/lcov-report $(TOTAL_LCOV_FILE)
 </pre>

-Now to aggregate your coverage output for Hudson or other just:
+Now to run and aggregate all your coverage output for Hudson or other just:

 <pre>
-% make make_total_lcov
+% make submit_v8_tests make_total_lcov DO_COVERAGE=1
 </pre>

-And JUTE_OUTPUT_ROOT/lcov-report/index.html will have the rolled-up code coverage information.
+Point your browser to JUTE_OUTPUT_ROOT/lcov-report/index.html and you'll have the rolled-up code coverage information.